Tech Brief: Enhancing Azure Virtual Desktop

 Choice / Management

-In this section, the features that enhance the admin’s ability to control, manage, and provision resources in the Windows Virtual Desktop environment are showcased.
+In this section, the features that enhance the admin’s ability to control, manage, and provision resources in the Azure Virtual Desktop environment are showcased.

 Choice - Environment Management